-- High School Counselors provide College/Career Day Events throughout the year. - Counselors coordinate parent/student visits to college campuses on an ongoing basis.

-High School working Co-Op programs have been created for students to work afternoons in local businesses.
+- High School Counselors provide College/Career Day Events throughout the year.
+Counselors coordinate parent/student visits to college campuses on an ongoing basis. - • - • - High School working Co-Op programs have been created for students to work afternoons in local businesses.
 Recruiters of colleges/universities, military, and various companies visit school campuses.
 High School Counselors coordinate efforts to have all seniors complete the FAFSA.
+Baldwin Preparatory Academy will open in Fall of 2024-2025 allowing students to participate in career tech fields while completing graduation requirements. - Students have the opportunity to take dual enrollment and AP courses to earn college credit. •

 13. Sec.
-1112(b)(10)(B)

-Describe how the local educational agency will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education through increased student access to early college high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills.
+1112(b)(10)(B) Describe how the local educational agency will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education through increased student access to early college high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills.